 |💰 Best budget hotel:||Moxy Frankfurt City Center|

-- 📌 Sachsenhausen, where to stay in Frankfurt for nightlife
+- Innenstadt, where to stay in Frankfurt for business travellers

-📌 9 Best Areas to Stay in Frankfurt
+Best areas to stay in Frankfurt for tourist

 1. Zentrum-Altstadt (Old Town), where to stay in Frankfurt for first time